yuchingho/University/3) UWS Third Year/5) Semester Two - 3D Level Design/Assessment/README.md

-SpaceX Travel is a Level Design Environment of a to-scale model of half of our Solar System.\
+SpaceX Travel is a Level Design Environment of a to-scale model of half the Solar System.\
 Everything is correctly scaled apart from the Sun.

 [Play on Itch](https://yuchingho.itch.io/spacex-travel)\